-One of the major attractions of this performance was the Paris debut of tenor Xavier Anduaga as Coutn Almvaviva.
+One of the major attractions of this performance was the Paris debut of tenor Xabier Anduaga as Coutn Almvaviva.
 The 24-year-old tenor gained international attention by winning last year’s Operalia Competition and he is expected to be one of the great tenors of his generation.
-And why wouldn’t he be.
+And why wouldn’t he be?
 He undeniably has the vocal tools to pull off a notable career: a dark velvet timbre and astounding projection.

 Unfortunately, it was not his night.
-I really believe he was feeling sick, though it was not announced prior the performance.
+I really believe he was feeling sick, though it was not announced prior to the performance.

 Things actually got off to a decent if not convincing start for him.
 His opening aria “Ecco ridente in cielo” was sung with delicacy, good taste, and amazing long fiato lines, but the coloratura in the Allegro was not clean and surprisingly, he did not go to a high C at the end as most tenors do.
 I had doubts about whether that was his choice or the conductor’s but seeing how he ended the performance I guess he did not want to take risks.

 For a Rossini role, Almaviva is quite central, always hovering around the passagio zone and with lots of scales of coloraturas up to B natural.
 That is quite affordable considering other Rossini tenor roles require dozens of high Cs and Ds; in essence, it is a role that a fine tenor should manage well enough.

 Then he started to grow into the performance and sang his second short aria “Se il mio nome” with exquisite pianissimo and unique variations of his own.
 The duet with Figaro gave audiences an example of his vocal potency with the tenor managing to overpower his lower-voiced colleague.